argonaut-io/argonaut/README.md

 ### SBT Settings

-Just add argonaut as a dependency (6.0-SNAPSHOT is the only version available on oss.sonatype.org at the moment):
+Just add argonaut as a dependency (6.0-M1 is the current version available on oss.sonatype.org at the moment):

-    ("io.argonaut" %% "argonaut" % "6.0-SNAPSHOT").cross(CrossVersion.full)
+    "io.argonaut" %% "argonaut" % "6.0-M1"

 ### Release